wkhearn/wkhearn.github.io/_posts/2017-09-17-using-cloudflare.markdown

 permalink: /blog/:title.html
 ---

-All the good things about using a CDN for performance and security
+All the good things about using a CDN for performance and security.

+Flexible vs Full SSL?
+Github pages takes care of their users, but...